sabya14/TDDInPython/readme.md

 If user is type special, give additional 5 percent.

 Step 4:
-Introduce buy 2 get one.
+Introduce buy 3 get at price of 2.
+Ask from client - (Every multiple of 2)

+Step 5:
+Multiple discounts should be applicable